 As you travel across the country you’ll find colourful street art, quirky nightlife, indie shops and live music.
 This one-week UK cities by train itinerary will show you which trains to take, how much they cost, how to book and what to see, do and where to stay along the way.

 One-week UK cities by train itinerary

 Day 1: London

-Eat your way along Brick Lane, where you’ll find a string of curry houses as well as the Beigel Bake 24-hour bakery and a weekly street food pop-up market.
-Or visit the Boxpark, a pop-up shopping mall made from converted shipping containers with a mix of food stalls, bars and independent shops, which hosts film screenings and DJ nights on its outdoor terraces.
+Eat your way along Brick Lane, where you’ll find a string of curry houses as well as the Beigel Bake 24-hour bakery and a weekly street food market.
+Or visit the Boxpark, a pop-up shopping mall made from converted shipping containers with food stalls, bars and independent shops, which hosts film screenings and DJ nights on its outdoor terraces.

-Where to stay in London: The Qbic London City is close to Aldgate East Tube station, a 15-minute walk from Shoreditch.
-This Dutch brand’s pod-style rooms come with colourful artworks and mood lighting, and it has good eco-friendly credentials with water-efficient showers, solar panels, organic mattresses and toiletries, and free bikes for guests to borrow.
+Where to stay in London: The Corner London City* is close to Aldgate East Tube station, a 15-minute walk from Shoreditch.
+Their pod-style rooms come with colourful artworks, mood lighting and good eco-friendly credentials with water-efficient showers, solar panels, organic mattresses and toiletries, and free bikes for guests to borrow.

 Read more: Alternative things to do in London

 The following morning, head south of London on a day trip to Brighton.
 Multiple trains run between the two cities every hour, departing from London Bridge, Blackfriars and Victoria stations and taking around 1 hour 15 minutes.
 Brighton is full of character, mixing together a traditional seaside resort with a big LGBTQ and alternative population.

 Explore Brighton’s most impressive building – the Royal Pavillion.
 It was built for George IV at the end of the 18th century, with a gloriously over-the-top mix of Indian and Chinese design, including lotus-shaped chandeliers, gilded statues and elaborate murals.